isaureCdB/ssRNATTRACT/README.md

 python3 and numpy

 add to your ~/.bashrc:
-export ssRNATTRACT='full path to consero directory'
+export ssRNATTRACT='full path to git directory'

 have frag[i].rmsd for each fragment